truecharts/website/src/content/docs/clustertool/virtual-machines/truenas-scale.md

 1. Go to your FritzBox web-interface.
 Navigate to `Home Network`> `Network` and select the running VM (not your SCALE Host System)

-2. Click on the `Edit` button and scroll down to the IP-Address in Home Network sectio
+2. Click on the `Edit` button and scroll down to the IP-Address in Home Network section

 3. Check `Always give this device the same IP`.